SteveBarnett/human-centred/air.md

 - What are the inputs?
 - What are the outputs?

+Is it an LLM saying LLMs can do you job?

 #### Be wary of anthropomorphising

 - LLMs are not sentient or conscious: they can't choose or select or decide or interpet
     - We add meaning and mind into language, we see human-like features
     - Compare LLMs to other AI: no-one is saying that image generation tools are communicating with us with their output
+    - Word guessing machines won't become conscious by being fed more and more words (Like a horse going faster and faster won't become a car)
 - Some anthropomorphism comes from the UI and UX of the tools
 - LLMs cannot have empathy or personal interest: these things require subjective experience and human connection